websockets/ws/doc/ws.md

 If `verifyClient` is not set then the handshake is automatically accepted.
-If it is is provided with a single argument then that is:
+If it is provided with a single argument then that is:

 - `info` {Object}
   - `origin` {String} The value in the Origin header indicated by the client.